great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_python.md

 1. Create the virtual environment with `venv`.

-   To create your virtual environment, run the following code from the folder the environment should reside in:
+   To create your virtual environment, run the following code from the folder that the environment will be created in:

    ```shell title="Terminal input"
    python -m venv my_venv